riccardo-noviello/clojure-work/clojure-mail-client/README.md

 # clojure-mail-client

-A Clojure app to ... well, that part is up to you.
+A simple Clojure app to connect to an IMAP mail server and print some emails

-## Usage

-FIXME